Planning for Resilient Water Supply

 The plan covers all 17 cities and towns in the Old Colony Planning Council’s region: Abington, Avon, Bridgewater, Brockton, Duxbury, East Bridgewater, Easton, Halifax, Hanover, Hanson, Kingston, Pembroke, Plymouth, Plympton, Stoughton, West Bridgewater, and Whitman.
 This region is designated an Economic Development District by the U.S. Economic Development Agency, one of the funders of this project.

-Work is being funded through a $470,000 U.S. Economic Development Administration grant.
-This grant is matched locally with another $470,000 from the following partners: Central Plymouth County Water District Commission; a state appropriation included in the FY22 Economic Development Bond Bill, led by Senator Michael Brady with support from both branches and the leadership of both; and the South Shore Chamber of Commerce / South Shore Economic Development Corporation.
-A grant from the U.S. Environmental Protection Agency through the Narragansett Bay Estuary Program supports grant-writing and enhanced stakeholder engagement and public participation.
+The project was funded through a $470,000 grant from the U.S. Economic Development Administration.
+This grant was matched locally with another $470,000 from the following partners: Central Plymouth County Water District Commission; a state appropriation included in the FY22 Economic Development Bond Bill, led by Senator Michael Brady with support from both branches and the leadership of both; and the South Shore Chamber of Commerce / South Shore Economic Development Corporation.
+A grant from the U.S. Environmental Protection Agency, through the Narragansett Bay Estuary Program, supported grant writing and enhanced stakeholder engagement and public participation.

 The project Steering Committee met monthly to collaboratively develop the Regional Water Plan with OCPC and our consultants, CDM Smith.
 All 17 cities and towns in the Old Colony Region participated, as well as other stakeholders, including regulators, elected officials, chambers of commerce, the agricultural sector, watershed associations, environmental organizations, and community members.